water-ice-group/plumed_tutorial_mace/NAVIGATION.md

-# Interfacing MACE with Enhanced Sampling
+# Exploring Free Energy Surfaces with MACE-PLUMED Metadynamics

 In this tutorial, we will learn how to link up the recently developed MACE potential with PLUMED to perform enhanced sampling simulations in the form of two-dimensional metadynamics.
 Our test system will be a molecule of gaseous carbonic acid (H2CO3).
 This tutorial will probe the various conformations carbonic acid can adopt and establish which are the most stable.